 Now let’s say you wanted to do the same for more than one paragraph, and have the second paragraph keep its own “count”.
 Sure you could create

 setInterval() twice.
 But better yet, you could use a closure!

 Closures are also helpful when querying APIs.
 Let’s say for example, you have several DOM elements, each associated with a particular term.
-And whenever you click on any of the elements, you can to make an API call with the associated term.
+And whenever you click on any of the elements, you want to make an API call with the associated term.

 Now the idea here is that the